tjhickey724/discrete_math/notes/sequences/exponential_sequences.md

 so $s_n = (n/2) * 2^n = n * 2^{n-1}$

+This process of finding the parameters of a closed form by using the initial values is a key skill needed when working with sequences.

+**ParameterSolvingSkill**
+_be able to solve for the parameters of a closed form given the initial values of the sequence_

+Putting together all of the skills covered to day we have the following:
 **ClosedFormSkill**
 _be able to find the closed form of an exponential sequence_